alosuri/article-website-task/README.md

 ![alt-text](https://github.com/alosuri/article-website-task/blob/main/screenshot.png)

-This Python program reads content from a text.txt file, sends it along with a prompt to the OpenAI API, and generates a new article.
-The output is a stylized HTML file with images.
+Program reads content from a text.txt file, sends it along with a prompt to the OpenAI API, and generates a new article.
+The output is a stylized HTML file with images placed in relevant sections.

 ## How to install and run